ccsl-usp/modelo-latex/README.md

 ## TODO

- * Recent biblatex versions (2017) use "labeldate+extradate" instead of
-   "labelyear+extrayear"; in a couple of years we should modify the files plainnat-ime.bbx and plainnat-ime.cbx accordingly.

  * The translated version of the natbib package included in the template is old; we should update it.